 For SQL Server, provide the SQL Server instance name.
 Case-sensitive or binary collation SQL Server instances are not supported.

 For Oracle, provide either the TNS name or the Oracle Easy Connection string.

 For PostgreSQL, provide the name of the server where PostgreSQL is installed.

 This parameter is valid for PostgreSQL and SQL Server.
 You can provide either the name of an existing, preconfigured database or a name for a database that the tool will create.

-If the tool creates the database in SQL Server, the file sizes will either be the same as defined for the SQL Server model database or 500 MB for the MDF file and 125 MB for the LDF file, whichever is greater.
-Both the MDF and LDF files are created in the default SQL Server location on the database server.
+If the tool creates the database in SQL Server, the file sizes will be either the same as defined for the SQL Server model database or 500 MB for the .mdf file and 125 MB for the .ldf file, whichever is greater.
+Both the .mdf and .ldf files are created in the default SQL Server location on the database server.
 Do not name the database sde.